Europe Frozen Food Market Size and Share

 Europe Frozen Food Market Report Scope

 Frozen food products refer to packaged food that is subjected to rapid freezing and is kept frozen until used.
-The frozen food market in Europe is segmented by product category, product type, distribution channel, and geography.
-By product category, the market is bifurcated into ready-to-eat, ready-to-cook, and other product categories.
+The Europe frozen food market is segmented by product category, product type, distribution channel, and geography.
+By product category, the market is bifurcated into ready-to-eat, and ready-to-cook.
 By product type, the market is segmented into frozen fruits and vegetables, frozen meat and fish, frozen-cooked ready meals, frozen desserts, frozen snacks, and other product types.
-Based on distribution channels, the market is fragmented into supermarkets/hypermarkets, convenience stores, online channels, and other distribution channels.
+Based on distribution channels, the market is fragmented into foodservice and retail.
 By geography, the market is segmented into Spain, Italy, the United Kingdom, Germany, France, Russia, and the Rest of Europe.
-For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).
+For each segment, the market sizing and forecasts have been done on the basis of value (in USD million) and volume (Tons).

 By Product Type